 “The problem with having surgery under the age of 25 is that hair loss is a progressive condition and the supply of donor hair we have to use in hair transplant surgery is of a very limited supply,” Maitland said.

 Patients in their late teens or early 20s often ask surgeons to give them low strong straight hairline, but according to Maitland that will start to look unnatural if you continue to lose hair behind the transplanted hairline.

 ISHRS warns that the pattern of your hair loss may not be revealed at an early age and it’s difficult to design a new hairline that will look natural for a young patient’s entire life.
 Because of this, you might have to have more transplant surgeries later in life if you do opt for a hair transplant at a younger age.

 RHRLI and ARTAS Works With All Types of Patients

 At RHRLI we can help patients who’ve had hair transplants too early in life and we can correct any unfortunate results of that earlier surgery.
 We will be happy to consult with all of our patients to see if they’re ready for hair transplant surgery.
-We’re the only hair treatment center on Long Island that has the ARTAS® System. today.
+We’re the only hair treatment center on Long Island that has the ARTAS® System.
+To learn more about the ARTAS® System or to schedule a consultation, contact us today.